Entre Ríos, Cochabamba: Geography

 Entre Ríos is situated in the Bolivian lowlands on the north-eastern foothills of the Cordillera Oriental.
 The region has an average temperature of 24 °C, the monthly averages range from 26 °C (October to December) to 20 °C (June and July).
 The average yearly precipitation is higher than 1000 mm, with a wet season from November to February and a drier season with less than 50 mm per month in July and August.

 Regional traffic

 Entre Ríos is located 265 km east of Cochabamba, the department's capital.

 The small town is passed by the 1657 km long state road Ruta 4, which goes from Tambo Quemado on the Chilenean border all through the country to Puerto Suárez on the Brazilian border.
-From Cochabamba to Entre Ríos the road passes Villa Tunari, Chimoré and Ivirgarzama, east of Entre Ríos the road leads to Warnes und Santa Cruz de la Sierra.
+From Cochabamba to Entre Ríos the road passes Villa Tunari, Chimoré and Ivirgarzama, east of Entre Ríos the road leads to Warnes and Santa Cruz de la Sierra.